EnesEmreDemir/enesemredemir/README.md

 I am currently working on backend development.

-I am a big fanatic of C programming language and assembly therefore most of my projects is written with C. (Unless it is web project)

 Video games always been my passion and therefore I develop games and plugins/mods for games.

 I’m a free software enthusiast (as per Free Software Foundation definition of “free”).